baconpaul/BaconPlugs/README.md

 wierd and sloppy way of basically making sure there are only N values possible in the output.
 Apply this to a sine wave with a low value of N and you get sort of stacked squares.
 Secondly it has a gross digital clipping amplifier.
 Basically signal is the clamp of input times param.
-APply this to a sine wave and turn it up and you get pretty much a perfect square.
+Apply this to a sine wave and turn it up and you get pretty much a perfect square.
 Combine them for grunky grunk noise.
 Dumb, but fun.
 Here's a sample patch.

 ![Example Bitulator Patch](doc/Bitulator.png)